discordjs/guide/guide/creating-your-bot/README.md

 Head back to your console window, type in `node your-file-name.js`, and press enter.
 If you see the `Ready!` message after a few seconds, you're good to go!
 If not, try going back a few steps and make sure you followed everything correctly.

-<p class="tip">Don't feel like typing the file name each time?
+<tip>Don't feel like typing the file name each time?
 Open up your `package.json` file, look for something like `"main": "index.js"`, and change `"index.js"` to whatever your file name is.
-After saving, you can simply run the `node .` shortcut in your console to start the process!</p>
+After saving, you can simply run the `node .` shortcut in your console to start the process!</tip>

 #### Start-up code explained